Codeon-org/portfolio/content/index.md

   ::card
   ---
   title: Projects
-  description: "Discover a collection of my recent projects showcasing my skills, creativity, and the solutions I’ve built"
+  description: "Discover a collection of my recent projects showcasing my skills, creativity, and the solutions I've built"
   horizontal: true
   to: "#"
   ---